-And, if by chance this WordPress plugin does not exist, then it can probably be created for you at a reasonable cost.
+And, if by chance such a plugin does not exist, then one can probably be developed for your business at a reasonable cost.

-Hopefully, this information has given you a better understanding of WP plugins – what plugins are and how they can improve your business blog.
-See our published posts to learn more about using WordPress plugins.
+Hopefully, this information has given you a better understanding of plugins – what they are and how they can help improve your web site.
+See our related posts section to learn more about usingplugins.